lukasbiscaro/Lab-Express-Pokemon/README.md

 - Create Pull Request so your TAs can check up your work.

-- Install the libraries before start your lab
+- Install the libraries before starting your lab
 ```bash
 npm install
 ```